Peter Connell FCIOB FIStructE FICE MRICS MCIHT

-Susan has ran her own niche property related consultancy, since 2007, specialising in strategic marketing that has its foundation in behavioural economics and psychology.
+Susan runs her own niche property related consultancy, since 2007, specialising in strategic marketing that has its foundation in behavioural economics and psychology.
 Previously Susan was Marketing Director at AMEC PLC.
 Her career in urban regeneration began, at Arrowcroft Developments, delivering a new concept for the UK, the Grade 2 listed, regeneration of the Albert Dock.
 Susan was very privileged to start her career working in what was considered a ‘pioneering’ venture and with some remarkable colleagues from both the private and public sector.
 With a strong desire to see the Albert Dock succeed.

 Susan absorbed so much about the role of people in the process of regeneration that still today, she believes this gives her the foundation of her unusual skill set.
 Helping deliver for clients creative marketing-communications & business development that has a very different approach that the majority of people working in the industry.
 Supporting the delivery of strategies and set objectives that play an integral part in the change, growth and regeneration of cities, places and communities.
 Susan believes placemaking is more – so much more that the physical buildings.
 Her time working for Arrowcroft gave her a wonderful insight into the importance of organisational leadership and how without it there would be no progression.
 Susan gained more experience, through many differing consultancies in the public & private sector the use of stakeholder engagement, the role of public; private partnerships and the need for collaboration and engagement with multiple markets to deliver measurable impact in a relevant and sustainable way.